 4.1.3 lead and maintain the Company’s investor relations activities;

-5.1 There are two Non-Executive Directors
+5.1 There are three Non-Executive Directors

-5.2 The Non-Executive Directors challenge and, scrutinise the performance of the Executive Directors, while supporting them in their delivery of the Company’s strategy and management of the Group’s risks.
+5.2 The Non-Executive Directors challenge and, scrutinise the performance of the Executive Directors while supporting them in their delivery of the Company’s strategy and management of the Group’s risks.